 With respect to teaching, classes will be given primarily online while allowing in-room teaching or testing when the subject taught requires it.

-The Public Health Agency of Canada recommends that people follow certain rules to limit the spread of the epidemic.
-In this sense, the College’s management is concerned to comply with the directives of the province's director of public health which are updated on a regular basis.
+The Public Health Agency of Canada recommends that the public follow certain rules to limit the spread of the pandemic.
+In this sense, the Management is concerned about complying with the directives of the Direction générale de la santé publique du Québec, which are updated regularly.

-For more information on the COVID-19 situation in Quebec, visit the following website: Quebec.ca/coronavirus.
+For more information on the COVID-19 situation in Quebec, please visit the following website: Québec.ca/coronavirus.

-You can also consult the Self-care Guide – COVID-19 to help you in taking the best decisions during the pandemic.
+You can also consult the Self-Care Guide for Coronavirus Disease (COVID-19) to help you make the best possible decisions during the pandemic.

-We also recommend that you follow the guidelines of the Public Health Agency of Canada to reduce the risk of infection or spread.
-Also, various preventive measures have been implemented at the College.
+We also recommend that you follow the Public Health Agency of Canada's guidelines to reduce the risk of infection or spread.
+Also, various preventive measures have been put in place at the College.

 Decision-making processes for staff and the student community - COVID-19